 This simple chart shows the importance of building savings at a young age.
 If you as a parent are able to help your child save money for only the first few years of life, the lasting effects can go all the way into their retirement if you are smart about how you do it.

-There is no doubt that contributing to a high yield savings account for your children is the simplest way to get them earning interest on their savings at a young age.
+There is no doubt that contributing to a Savings Builder account with CIT Bank for your children is the simplest way to get them earning interest on their savings at a young age.
 And you only need $100 to open one!

 When you are first starting to save for your children, a basic account with a lower interest rate will work just fine.
 When you are ready to open a high yield savings account, be sure you have at least $100 saved up before you begin the process.